lsst/rsp_lsst_io/docs/guides/notebooks/starting-and-stopping/index.rst

 Launching a terminal (the default is a linux bash terminal) and using the command "ls" will return the same list.
 Navigate the file system and open files by double-clicking on folders and files in the left sidebar.

-Although the file browser is a handy way to navigate your user home space, it does not allow you to navigate to, e.g., the shared data space.
+Although the file browser is a handy way to navigate the user home space, it does not allow navagating to e.g., the shared data space.
-One way to make other spaces available in the file browser is to create a `symbolic link <https://en.m.wikipedia.org/wiki/Symbolic_link>`_ using the Terminal to the desired space somewhere in your home directory.
+One way to make other spaces available in the file browser is to create a `symbolic link <https://en.m.wikipedia.org/wiki/Symbolic_link>`_ pointing to the desired resource using the Terminal, with this symbolic link placed somewhere in the home directory.

 Jupyter Notebooks can be identified by their file extension ".ipynb".
 All users will find a set of tutorial notebooks provided in the "notebooks/tutorial-notebooks/" directory.